KEMONOYA/zettelkasten/ZETTELKASTEN/Internal energy.md

 # Internal energy

-A system's internal energy $E_i$ is its [[energy]] when the system is at rest as a whole.
-That is, it is the system's energy in the frame in which its [[center of mass]] is at rest.
-This energy is composed of the [[kinetic energy]] of the system's particles' relative motion and the [[potential energy]] of their interactions.
+A system's internal energy $E_i$ is its [[Energy]] when the system is at rest as a whole.
+That is, it is the system's energy in the frame in which its [[Center of mass]] is at rest.
+This energy is composed of the [[Kinetic energy]] of the system's particles' relative motion and the [[Potential energy]] of their interactions.

 ___
 # References